cartant/rxjs-tslint-rules/docs/index.md

 #### rxjs-no-unsafe-takeuntil

-The rule takes an optional object with optional `allow` property.
+The rule takes an optional object with an optional `allow` property.
 The property is an array containing the names of the operators that are allowed to follow `takeUntil`.

 The following options are equivalent to the rule's default configuration: